thannasudhir9/ATSTest/README.md

 1. Index.html -- In this we have main Search Engine which Searches over the JSON Objects of ATM List of Dutch City From Given DropBox Link.
 2. Login.html -- In this we have the login page and authentication of user

+Main Mapping and Utility :
+1. Constants
+2. HomeController
+In this we have the mappings for the Method Names of BackEnd Layer Inorder to be invoked From JS Layer and finally mapped to the Controller and Service Layers.

 Description About each File in Detail :::
 1.
 In this path :: src\main\java\com\java\ATS_Exam\controller\DropBox_Controller.java